PaulKinlan/fauxmium/README.md

 - ANTHROPIC_API_KEY — for Anthropic text
 - GROQ_API_KEY — for Groq text

 The CLI automatically resolves keys from the environment.
-You can override with flags (`--api-key`, `--image-api-key`).
+You can override with flags (`--api-key`, `--image-api-key`, `--video-api-key`).

 Example `.env`: